numba/numba/docs/src/CUDADevice.rst

 -------------

 It is possible to use multiple devices by using multiple threads and associating different devices to different threads.

-More...
+**NOTE**  The compute mode of a device can be configured to be exclusive to a thread or process.
+This prevents the user from creating multiple context on the same device in different threads.
+The solution is to use the `nvidia-smi` commandline tool to query and modify the compute mode.
+Refer to the documentation in `nvidia-smi`.